Murphy Troy

-Murphy Edward Troy (born May 31, 1989) is a former American volleyball player, a member of the United States men's national volleyball team, NORCECA Champion 2013, gold medalist of Pan-American Cup 2012 and World League 2014.
+Murphy Edward Troy (born May 31, 1989) is an American former volleyball player, a member of the United States men's national volleyball team, NORCECA Champion 2013, gold medalist of Pan-American Cup 2012 and World League 2014.

 Personal life

 Murphy Troy married his long-time girlfriend Blair Tarnutzer on October 29, 2016 in La Quinta, California.

 Troy enjoys visiting his sister Sarah "Sadie" Troy in Virginia, where she has worked as a Historical Interpreter at Thomas Jefferson's Monticello since 2014.

 Career

 Clubs

 In 2014 Troy moved from France to Polish club Lotos Trefl Gdańsk.
 On April 19, 2015 he achieved Polish Cup, which is first trophy of Lotos Trefl Gdańsk in history of club.
 He was awarded a title of Best Server of tournament.
 Then he won with Polish club silver medal of Polish Championship.
 In May 2015 signed new one-year contract with Lotos Trefl Gdańsk.
 Troy left Gdańsk in 2016.
 He announced his retirement on June 1, 2017.